Mentorship: A Path to Growth

 CAS Mentorship Peer Coaching Groups

-Beyond just community-building, these meetings provide a structured space for individuals to receive targeted feedback on specific challenges they face, foster accountability through the creation of personal contracts, and enable participants to reflect on common themes that can drive collective growth and innovation.
+Beyond just community-building, these meetings provide a structured space for faculty to receive targeted feedback on specific challenges they face, foster accountability through the creation of personal contracts, and enable participants to reflect on common themes that can drive collective growth and innovation.
 This approach supports not only the creation of a supportive network but also the practical, day-to-day advancement of each participant's professional goals.

 Our Mentorship Portal - Finding Your Mentor/Mentee